skambuilds/PySpark-EMR-FraudDetection/README.md

 ### Terraform module for EMR
 Modules in Terraform are units of Terraform configuration managed as a group.
 For example, an Amazon EMR module needs configuration for an Amazon EMR cluster resource, but it also needs multiple security groups, IAM roles, and an instance profile.

 We encapsulated all of the necessary configuration into a reusable module in order to manage the infrastructure complexity only one-time.
+You can find the module code in the **Terraform/** directory of this repo.
+In the list below we specify the data source and resource configurations we have used:

+- module.emr.aws_emr_cluster.cluster
+- module.emr.aws_iam_instance_profile.emr_ec2_instance_profile
+- module.emr.aws_iam_policy_document.ec2_assume_role
+- module.emr.aws_iam_policy_document.emr_assume_role
+- module.emr.aws_iam_role.emr_ec2_instance_profile
+- module.emr.aws_iam_role.emr_service_role
+- module.emr.aws_iam_role_policy_attachment.emr_ec2_instance_profile
+- module.emr.aws_iam_role_policy_attachment.emr_service_role
+- module.emr.aws_security_group.emr_master
+- module.emr.aws_security_group.emr_slave

+#### Module Description
 On a fundamental level, Terraform modules consist of inputs, outputs, and Terraform configuration.
 Inputs feed configuration, and when configuration gets evaluated, it computes outputs that can route into other workflows.
+In the following we describe the module structure and then we provide a guide to execute it.

 ##### Inputs
 Inputs are variables we provide to a module in order for it to perform its task.
-The **Terraform/code/modules/emr/variables.tf** contains this setting.
+The **Terraform/code/modules/emr/variables.tf** contains the variables declaration.

 ##### Configuration
 As inputs come in, they get layered into the data source and resource configurations listed above.
 Below are examples of each data source or resource type used in the EMR cluster module, along with some detail around its use.
-The **Terraform/code/modules/emr/main.tf** contains this setting.
+The **Terraform/code/modules/emr/main.tf** file contains this code.

 ###### Identity and Access Management (IAM)
 An [aws_iam_policy_document](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document) is a declarative way to assemble IAM policy objects in Terraform.
 Here, it is being used to create a trust relationship for an IAM role such that the EC2 service can assume the associated role and make AWS API calls on our behalf.